EnriqueRG/CorrelatedHopping.jl/README.md

 )
 ```

+This example uses the Gillespie algorithm and returns the event times `times`
+and the corresponding total particle count `particles`.

 For larger production runs, increase `L` and the number of ensemble samples in
-your scripts or notebooks.
-The figure examples use reduced settings compared
+your scripts.
+The figure examples use reduced settings compared with the paper
-with the paper workflow, but some still run for tens of seconds.
+workflow, but some still run for tens of seconds.

 ## Main Concepts